zhangys2019/zhangys2019.github.io/_pages/about.md

 From October 2016 to January 2019, he was a Postdoctoral Fellow at School of Life Science and Technology, UESTC(Supervisors: [Prof. Dezhong Yao](http://www.neuro.uestc.edu.cn/bci/member/yao/yao.html)).
 From February 2019 to October 2019, he worked as a Postdoctoral Fellow at School of Computer Science and Engineering, Nanyang Technological University (NTU), Singapore (Supervisors: [Prof. Cuntai GUAN](https://www.ntu.edu.sg/home/ctguan/), IEEE Fellow).

 He is currently an associate Professor at the School of Computer Science and Technology, Southwest University of Science and Technology, China.
-His research interests are in the fields of  Machine learning and Deep learning, Brain–computer interface (BCI), Medical Image Processing, Biomedical Signal Processing, and Brain network analysis, etc.
+His research interests include Machine learning and Deep learning, Brain–computer interface (BCI), Medical Image Processing, Biomedical Signal Processing, and Brain network analysis, etc.